BBaird77/BBaird77/README.md

 # Hi, I’m Braedan Baird

-I’m a senior studying Data Science with experience in Python, SQL, machine learning, data analysis, and dashboards.
-I also have a background in HTML, CSS, and JavaScript, which I use to present projects clearly and build simple interactive tools.
+I’m a senior studying Data Science with experience in Python, SQL, machine learning, data analysis, and dashboard development.
+I also have a background in HTML, CSS, and JavaScript, which helps me present projects clearly and build simple interactive tools.

 ## About Me

-I’m interested in using data to solve problems, find patterns, and communicate results in a clear way.
-My coursework and projects have included data cleaning, exploratory analysis, forecasting, machine learning, and dashboard development.
+I’m interested in using data to solve real problems, find meaningful patterns, and communicate results in a clear way.
+Through coursework and projects, I’ve worked with data cleaning, exploratory analysis, forecasting, machine learning, and dashboard design.

-I’m currently building projects that strengthen my skills in analysis, modeling, and technical communication as I prepare for internship opportunities.
+Right now, I’m focused on building projects that strengthen my skills in analytics, modeling, and technical communication as I prepare for data science internship opportunities.

 ## Skills